 Next, brands that reach the “like it” stage experience the first sign of business success.
 Their consumers see the brand as a logical, functional, and smart choice.
 However, the lack of any emotional connection leaves the purchase up to chance.
 Consumers will still switch brands randomly.
 Brands at the like it stage stress the product performance so much they forget to trigger any emotions.

 Importantly, brands at the “love it” stage start to see more emotionally engaged consumers.
 The rule of love you must follow: Consumers must love the brand before you can tell consumers you love them.
 Consumers see the brand as a favorite choice, usually connected to a favorite part of their day.
 They are loyal and build the brand into a routine.
 These brands must also find a way to demonstrate their love toward consumers and continue to tighten the bond with their most loyal brand lovers.

-Finally, brands at the “beloved” stage is where the brand becomes iconic, with a core base of brand lovers who cherish and defend the brand.
-These consumers see the brand as a personal choice, a badge they proudly hold in their hand or wear on their feet.
+Finally, brands at the “beloved” stage are where the brand becomes iconic, with a core base of brand lovers who cherish and defend the brand.
+These consumers see the brand as a personal choice, a badge they proudly hold in their hands or wear on their feet.
 At the beloved stage, the brands must create magical experiences that inspire brand lovers to share with their friends.

 Our brand love curve explains how consumers feel at each stage of their purchase journey

 Marketing funnel metrics

 Matching marketing funnel analysis to the brand love curve

 You can begin using your consumer tracking, sales funnel, market share, and the voice of the consumer to help explain where your brand sits on the brand love curve.